 When you want to cruise destinations beyond Australia, look to these cruise lines:

-While Royal Caribbean is a mainstay cruise line in and around Australia, don’t forget that the line also offers a tremendous variety of itineraries around the world.
+While Royal Caribbean Cruises is a frequent visitor to Australia, don’t forget that the line also offers a tremendous variety of itineraries around the world.
 You can select from a number of warm-weather island getaways like the Bahamas, Bermuda, Caribbean, and Hawaii, or head to the Pacific Northwest or Alaska to hike the rainforests and explore icy glaciers.
 Royal Caribbean visits places as diverse as the Arabian Gulf and Asia as well as Canada and New England, and Europe.

-Couples let Royal Caribbean take them to the globe’s most romantic cities.
-Rhapsody of the Seas‘ seven-night round-trip sailing from Venice, Italy, is wildly popular and calls on Kotor, Montenegro as well as Corfu, Athens, Mykonos, and Argostoli, Greece.
+Couples let Royal Caribbean take them to the globe’s most romantic cities – their seven-night round-trip sailing from Venice, Italy, is wildly popular and calls on Kotor, Montenegro as well as Corfu, Athens, Mykonos, and Argostoli, Greece.

 From the Mediterranean to Alaska and beyond, Royal Caribbean can take you there.

-With nearly 20 ships in its fleet, Princess Cruises really does have something for everyone.
-Couples tend to gravitate to the newer Royal-class ships: Royal Princess and Regal Princess.
+With 19 ships in its fleet, Princess Cruises really does have something for everyone.
+Couples tend to gravitate to the newer Royal-class ships: Royal Princess, Regal Princess and Majestic Princess.
 With a capacity of 3,500, these are large ships with all the bells and whistles you can image.
 But, for couples, there is one extra that stands out: The Sanctuary adults-only sun deck.
-All of Princess’ ships—with the exception of the Explorer class—offer The Sanctuary and it’s a real plus for travelers who want a quiet and relaxing getaway sans children.
-Though this oasis will cost you extra (about $20 per half day or $40 for the full day), it’s worth it for the comfy lounge chairs, MP3 players with Bose noise-canceling headphones, and waiters on stand-by that can bring you all manner of food and drink.
+All of Princess’ ships—with the exception of the Explorer class—offer The Sanctuary and it’s a real plus for travellers who want a quiet and relaxing getaway sans children.
+Though this oasis will cost you extra (about $20 per half day or $40 for the full day), it’s worth it for the comfy lounge chairs, MP3 players with Bose noise-cancelling headphones, and waiters on stand-by that can bring you all manner of food and drink.
 Private cabanas are also available for rent.

-Families and multigenerational groups particularly like Princess’ nine Grand-class of ships that were launched between 1998 and 2008.
-These ships have a capacity for between 2,600 and 3,000 guests and are manageable for families with small kids or teenagers.
+Families and multigenerational groups particularly like Princess’ Grand-class and Crown-class ships, which have a capacity for between 2,600 and 3,600 guests and are manageable for families with small kids or teenagers.
 Each offers a terrific sports deck and kids club and Ruby Princess in particular excels with a fun Ultimate Ship Tour that takes families behind the scenes to the engine room, the ship’s funnel, photo lab, and the bridge.

 A leader in family-friendly getaways, Disney Cruises sails four ships: two Dream Class vessels, Disney Dream and Disney Fantasy as well as two Magic Class ships, Disney Magic and Disney Wonder.
 As you can imagine, kids of all ages yearn to sail with Mickey and Minnie and Disney Cruise Line affords all of us the opportunity.
 Each ship offers slightly different amenities and special events such as meet and greets with characters on all ships, or the new Star Wars at Sea deck party and character experience aboard Disney Fantasy on select Western Caribbean sailings.
 Children and adults alike love the waterparks on the upper deck of Disney ships.
 While it’s true that there is no lack of opportunities to keep the kids entertained, there are actually plenty of adults-only areas around the ships for couples to enjoy: Satellite Falls on Deck 13 of Disney Fantasy is adults-only and each ship has Quiet Cove, an adults-only pool and whirlpool complex.
 There are also five-star spa services and fine dining that competes with what’s offered by other premium cruise lines.
 Palo, offering Northern Italian cuisine, does not admit children.
 Additionally, couples and solo travellers can even book adults-only shore excursions through Disney Cruise Line.